-Address: Add1633 Email/phone: financial aid eligibility.
-If y sfactory academic progress (SAP) standards is a requirement for you do not meet SAP standards, you may submit an appeal requesting at consideration.
-Email complete appeal to raynakarpuk@ddbs.edu.
-Reasons for Appeal Required Documentation Personal illness or injury Personal crisis ATTACH a one-page explanation of what happened and what has changed AND supporting documentation of your situation Personal crisis Illness of a family member Death in the family documentation of your situation Personal crisis Illness of a family member documentation of your situation NOTE: Include your name and student ID number at the top of each document.
-Personal crisis Illness of a family member Death in the family Second degree documentation of your situation NOTE: Include your name and student ID number at the top of each document.
+Ν ame: Α ddress: E mail/phone: fi Meeting financial aid satisfactory academic progress (SAP) standards is a requirement for financial aid eligibility.
+If you do not meet SAP standards, you may submit an appeal requesting financial aid reinstatement consideration. Ī Reasons for Appeal Required Documentation Reasons for Appeal Personal illness or injury Personal crisis Required Documentation ATTACH a one-page explanation of what happened and what has changed AND supporting documentation of your situation Personal illness or injury Personal crisis Illness of a family member ATTACH a one-page explanation of what happened and what has changed AND supporting documentation of your situation NOTE: Include your name and student ID number at the top of each document.
+Personal illness or injury Personal crisis ATTACH a one-page explanation of what happened and what has changed AND supporting documentation of your situation V Personal illness or injury Personal crisis Illness of a family member Death in the family Second degree ATTACH a one-page explanation of what happened and what has changed AND supporting documentation of your situation NOTE: Include your name and student ID number at the top of each document.
 The explanation must include: What happened and why the event(s) caused you to be unable to maintain